Stephanehk/stephanehk.github.io/_publications/2023-08-03-paper-title-number-3.md

 ---
-title: "A New Model of Human Preferences For Learning Reward Functions"
+title: "A new model of human preferences for learning reward functions"
 collection: publications
 permalink: /publication/2023-08-02-paper-title-number-3
 # excerpt: 'This paper is about fixing template issue #693.'